We are going to dedicate an article to each of the most popular bitmap file formats and today we will make a quick incursion through JPEG.

 Moreover, JPEG format is highly flexible, providing compression options (among other), whose settings can be changed to fit the needs of each image, so any image creator can negociate file size against output image quality at his own will.

-JPEG compresses full-colour (24 bit) as well as grey-scale digital images.
+JPEG compresses full-color (24 bit) as well as grey-scale digital images.

 Following the primary target for which it has been created for, JPEG works very well on photos for the purpose of sharing.